 Superficial scars that are cosmetically ugly, need attention and require treatment.
 These are typically thick scars, with significant protruding.
 Based on thorough skin analysis, the treatment can vary from injections, sheets of silicone, dermabrasion, to cosmetic fillers and surgeries.
 These treatments can help you in flattening the scars, reducing the inflammation, and reasonably concealing the appearances of the scars.
 Some of the scar treatments include –

-- Pixel Laser Resurfacing – It is an advanced aesthetic procedure which uses a fractionated laser, that has brought revolutionary changes in treating all kinds of scars not just on face but on all parts of the body.
-It is highly effective in inducing collagen, thus improving the appearance of depressed scars, static lines and even open pores.
+- Pixel Laser Resurfacing – It is an advanced aesthetic procedure which uses a fractionated laser, that has brought revolutionary changes in treating all kinds of scars not just on the face but on all parts of the body.
+It is highly effective in inducing collagen, thus improving the appearance of depressed scars, static lines, and even open pores.
 Since pixel is extremely effective in stimulating collagen production, it improves all types of scars.
 In pixel, multiple small beams of light remove the top layer of the skin, giving a rejuvenated and blemish-free skin.

 There are two types of laser resurfacing: erbium and carbon dioxide.
 Erbium is extremely safe and fairly quick in showing desired results, but carbon dioxide laser resurfacing is most effective in treating scars.
-It ensures faster healing for majority of the cases.
+It ensures faster healing for the majority of the cases.

 - Subcision – This process is used to treat cutaneous scars by minor surgical procedures performed via special hypodermic needles.
-The sharp needle is used break fibrous strands around the scar tissue.
+The sharp needle is used to break fibrous strands around the scar tissue.
 This also helps in stimulating new collagen production and thus helps in esthetic improvement in the appearance of the scar.

 - Chemical peels – There are several peels using plant extracts, which help in getting rid of flat and pigmented scars that are present on the uppermost layer of the skin.
 With chemical peeling, the epidermal layer of the skin is removed, using a natural acid to reveal a clearer and smoother looking skin from beneath.
-In addition, peels ensure a controlled exfoliation and removal of upper layer of the skin.
+In addition, peels ensure a controlled exfoliation and removal of the upper layer of the skin.

 - Intralesional Injections – Intralesional injections are used for the hypertrophic scars, which raise above the skin and bulge-out.
 In some cases, if they outgrow the pimple size, and they turn into a keloid.
 Thus, for such scenarios, these injections help in flattening and reducing these scars.
 To observe substantial results, intralesional injections are used at an interval of two to four per week.

-- Dermal Fillers – Dermal Fillers are a quick fix that fill up the scars with a natural component called hyaluronic acid, which conceals the appearance of the scar for a good six to eight months, after which this acid is slowly absorbed by the body enzymes.
+- Dermal Fillers – Dermal Fillers are a quick fix that fills up the scars with a natural component called hyaluronic acid, which conceals the appearance of the scar for a good six to eight months, after which this acid is slowly absorbed by the body enzymes.

 - Dermabrasion – It is a surgical skin planning process of removing scars effectively.
 It involves a controlled and deep abrasion of inner layers of the skin by an experienced medical professional.
 It is an invasive process must be administered under local anesthesia.
 This procedure is done for deep acne scars to bring out new and smooth looking skin from under the upper layers of the skin.